MichielNoback/vakomschrijvingen_bioinformatica/thema-10/praktijkopdracht10.md

 ## Cursusdoelen (leerdoelen)
 After following this course, the student will be able to
-- Translate a given concise problem outline in a proposal into a  manageable web application and database system using Java (web-) technology.
+- Translate a given concise problem outline in a proposal into a manageable web application and an - optional - database system using Java (web-) technology.
+- Create a dynamic interface (using JavaScript) for processing user input and visualizing output
 - Interact with a (technically) ignorant customer and come to a satisfying product
 - Work relatively independent on a single project and plan its aspects professionally
 - Generate quality software documentation